Grants and Scholarships

 The International Education Fee Scholarship applications must be submitted to the Study Abroad Office by the following deadlines:

-- April 1 - May mini-term or Summer term travel
+- January 15 - May mini-term or Summer and Fall

 - No less than one week prior to the first day of the Fall or Spring semester for a semester long study abroad.